sanjeed5/browser-use-starter/README.md

 ### Browser Configuration
 - `BROWSER_CONFIG`: General browser settings (headless mode, security settings)
 - `LOCAL_BROWSER_CONFIG`: Settings for using a local browser instance
+- `USE_LOCAL_BROWSER`: Toggle between using your local browser (with saved cookies/sessions) or a clean browser instance

 ### Agent Configuration
 - `AGENT_CONFIG`: Settings for the agent (vision, planning interval, logs)